On the 9th and 10th of November, another successful workshop took place in Belgrade, Serbia.

 Supporting families of young children before birth and during the child’s first years is of great importance.
 It can result in life long benefits for children, communities, societies and nations.
 Home-visiting programs in particular have been found to increase parental wellbeing and parenting efficacy, as well as child outcomes.

 Home visitors can help deliver personalized care and assistance directly to families and communities in need.
 However, in many countries in Europe and Central Asia home visits that are provided through the health sector are often narrowly focused on physical health and medical content, do not reach the most vulnerable and are not tailored to the specific needs and circumstances of individual families.

-ISSA and UNICEF ECARO collaborated to develop a Resource Package for Home Visitors, which draws on the most recent scientific evidence and the Nurturing Care Framework (The Lancet, 2016).
+ISSA and UNICEF ECARO collaborated to develop a Resource Package for Home Visitors, which draws on the most recent scientific evidence and the Nurturing Care Framework (The Lancet, 2016)

-By following this training you will:
+By following the training you will: